 - Having a larger percentage of high performing tellers has a greater positive impact when there are fewer tellers who are expected to do more.

 - In branches with only one or two tellers, the consequences of each teller’s performance on customer service are more direct.

 - Maintaining good morale among employees that see pressure on their position is more difficult.

-Much of what tellers do can be quantitatively measured: transactions, cash, accuracy, volume, referrals.
-These metrics should be the foundation of performance measurement.
+Much of what tellers do can be quantitatively measured: transactions, cash, accuracy, transaction volume, sales referrals, fees collected, etc. These metrics should be the foundation of performance measurement.
 However, simply counting each teller’s metrics is not necessarily fair.
-Tellers in low volume branches will never be able to compete with tellers in high volume branches on numbers of transactions or amount of cash handled.
-Tellers that handle a high percentage of commercial or complex transactions will not perform the same volume as a teller running a two or three lane drive-up, but may handle many times more cash.
+Tellers in low volume branches will never compare favorably with tellers in high volume branches on numbers of transactions or amount of cash handled.
+Tellers that handle a high percentage of commercial or complex transactions will not perform the same volume as a teller running a two or three lane drive-up, but may handle much more cash.